 If you want to invest but currently lack the money to do so, you may consider using a loan to obtain fast cash.
 However, this may not be a financially wise decision.
-Taking on additional debt with the hope of growing your money can easily backfire and leave you struggling to escape a debt spiral.
+Taking on additional debt, such as personal loan options or payday loans, with the hope of growing your money can easily backfire and leave you struggling to escape a debt spiral.

 In addition, many lenders strictly prohibit borrowers from using loan money for investment opportunities because there is a risk of unsupportable debt.
-So, unfortunately, you cannot use fast loans to buy mortgage-backed securities.
+So, unfortunately, you cannot use quick cash loans to buy mortgage-backed securities.

-Investing is always a smart financial move as long as you can afford to lose the amount you invest.
+Investing can be a smart financial move as long as you can afford to lose the amount you invest.
 Letting your money grow for you can help you obtain wealth over time.
 While there are safer investment options, such as high-yield savings accounts, no investment is truly free of risk.